rdvelazquez/hyphy_release_manuscript/manuscript.md

 HyPhy has therefore been redesigned to address the requirements of these changing use cases.

 Usage as a typical command line tool (i.e. an executable name followed by key word arguments) has been added alongside the interactive command line prompt.
-This change, along with the ability to use relative paths to files, has made using HyPhy in pipelines and batch analyses much more seamless.
+This change, along with the ability to use relative paths to files, has made using HyPhy in pipelines and batch analyses seamless.
 In addition to being easier to use, the package is also now easier to install.
 HyPhy is now installable with bioconda [@sYguBb3Q] which has become the defacto package manager for scientific software.
 Users no longer need to concern themselves with dependencies, environments and build processes but can simply `conda install hyphy`.

 The inner workings of HyPhy have also been improved, providing a more reliable package that is easier to extend.
 To this end, namespacing has been introduced.
 Before, all variables were automatically declared at a global scope.
-Namespaces helped facilitated the refactoring and standardization of the template batch files for easier comprehension and reuse.
+Namespaces helped facilitate the refactoring and standardization of the template batch files for easier comprehension and reuse.
 Additionally, extensive automated testing has been implemented.
 The automated testing is executed as a part of a continuous integration (CI) pipeline which which both expedites development and helps ensure healthy software is delivered.
-The automated testing includes: unit tests for over 90% of HBL functions, method tests on all the core analyses and likelihood testing [@MOcKAui8] which compares the likelihood values calculated by HyPhy with other popular maximum-likelihood software packages and informs the developers if discrepancies are identified.
+The automated testing includes: unit tests for over 90% of HBL functions, method tests on all the core analyses, and likelihood testing [@MOcKAui8] which compares the likelihood values calculated by HyPhy with values calculated by other popular maximum-likelihood software packages and informs the developers if discrepancies are identified.

 ## Extended to Include a Broader Set of Standard Analyses